SomePlaceElse/SomePlaceElse/README.md

 # SomePlaceElse
 ' '.join[Some, Place, Else]

-Just an excise to upload Data Mining assignments here :P
+Just an excuse to upload Data Mining assignments here :P